aws/copilot-cli/site/content/docs/commands/storage-init.en.md

 By default, Copilot follows the "database-per-service" pattern: only the service or job that you specify during `storage init` will have access to that storage resource.
-The storage is accessible from inside the service's containers via a friendly environment variable, that holds the name of your storage resource or credential information that is required is access the resource.
+The storage is accessible from inside the service's containers via a friendly environment variable that holds the name of your storage resource or credential information that is required is access the resource.

 !!!note ""